On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Discussion

 \subsection{Proof of Corollary \ref{cor:existence_gamma}}

 To make use of Theorem \ref{thm:Kingman}, we first need to ensure that the random matrices have all positive entries.
 Recall that there must exist an $n \geq 1$ such that every entry of $A^n$ is strictly positive.
 We choose the smallest such $n$.
 Assumption 1 ensures that the $\{\br_{k,i}\}$ are strictly positive with probability 1 as well --- otherwise some of the KL divergences would be infinite.
-We therefore replace $\bX_i$'s with $\widetilde\bX_i \triangleq A^T\bR_{n(i-1)+1}\dots A^T\bR_{ni}$'s, which turn out to have all positive entries.
-To see this, observe that
+We therefore replace $\bX_i$'s with the expression